History of manufactured fuel gases: Precursors

 Pneumatic chemistry developed in the eighteenth century with the work of scientists such as Stephen Hales, Joseph Black, Joseph Priestley, and Antoine-Laurent Lavoisier, and others.
 Until the eighteenth century, gas was not recognized as a separate state of matter.
 Rather, while some of the mechanical properties of gases were understood, as typified by Robert Boyle's experiments and the development of the air pump, their chemical properties were not.
-Gases were regarded in keeping the Aristotelean tradition of four elements as being air, one of the four fundamental elements.
+Gases were regarded in keeping the Aristotelian tradition of four elements as being air, one of the four fundamental elements.
 The different sorts of airs, such as putrid airs or inflammable air, were looked upon as atmospheric air with some impurities, much like muddied water.

 After Joseph Black realized that carbon dioxide was in fact a different sort of gas altogether from atmospheric air, other gases were identified, including hydrogen by Henry Cavendish in 1766.
 Alessandro Volta expanded the list with his discovery of methane in 1776.
 It had also been known for a long time that inflammable gases could be produced from most combustible materials, such as coal and wood, through the process of distillation.
 Stephen Hales, for example, had written about the phenomenon in the Vegetable Staticks in 1722.
 In the last two decades of the eighteenth century, as more gases were being discovered and the techniques and instruments of pneumatic chemistry became more sophisticated, a number of natural philosophers and engineers thought about using gases in medical and industrial applications.
 One of the first such uses was ballooning beginning in 1783, but other uses soon followed.

 One of the results of the ballooning craze of 1783–1784 was the first implementation of lighting by manufactured gas.
 A professor of natural philosophy at the University of Louvain Jan Pieter Minckeleers and two of his colleagues were asked by their patron, the Duke of Arenberg, to investigate ballooning.
 They did so, building apparatus to generate lighter than air inflammable gases from coal and other inflammable substances.
 In 1785 Minckeleers used some of this apparatus to gasify coal to light his lecture hall at the university.
 He did not extend gas lighting much beyond this, and when he was forced to flee Leuven during the Brabant Revolution, he abandoned the project altogether.